terra-money/docs/docs/develop/terrain/cw20-factory.md

-        /* If a token_address and recipient is received along with a deposit this method will increase the supply of an already existent token by the defined units of UST received */ DepositType::Mint {
+        /* If a token_address and recipient is received along with a deposit this method will increase the supply of an already existent token by the defined units of LUNA received */ DepositType::Mint {
             token_address,